Browse by Medical Category

 Undergraduate Thesis AdviseeMalorie Snider

-Exposure, D-Cycloserine Enhancement, and Genetic Modulators in Panic Disorder (Mark Pollack, PI)Co-InvestigatorThe major goals of this project are to compare the acute efficacy of DCS augmentation relative to placebo augmentation of CBT for the treatment of patients with panic disorder, examine the longer-term effects of DCS, and to examine whether genetic loci strongly implicated in the neurobiology of fear conditioning and extinction are associated with extinction learning in response to CBT alone or CBT/DCS treatment.
+PI: Mark PollackThe major goals of this project are to compare the acute efficacy of d-cycloserine (DCS) augmentation relative to placebo augmentation of cognitive behavioral therapy (CBT) for the treatment of patients with panic disorder, examine the longer-term effects of DCS and to examine whether genetic loci strongly implicated in the neurobiology of fear conditioning and extinction are associated with extinction learning in response to CBT alone or CBT/DCS treatment.

-Please see a complete list of Dr. Smoller's publications
+See a complete list of Dr. Smoller's publications on PubMed.

 Back to Top